Home

 • And all the days that Adam lived were nine hundred and thirty years: and he died."

-This verse sums up the reality of where Cain, as well as his brother Seth got their wives.
-They came from the daughters of Adam.
-Since the Bible normally does not record the birth of a daughter, we wouldn't have record of these births.
-But Cain would have married one of these daughters, since the mother would have been the only other woman on earth.
-Of necessity they had to have daughters, whom the sons married.
+Did Cain marry his sister?
+Well, this verse pretty much sums up the reality of where Cain (as well as his brother Seth) got their wives.
+They came from the "[i]daughters[/i]" of Adam.
+Since the Bible normally does not record the birth of a daughter, we wouldn't have a record of these births.
+Cain would have married one of these daughters since the mother would have been the only other woman on earth.
+Of necessity, they had to have daughters whom the sons married.

-Why question the wife of Cain when the wife of Seth is not questioned?
+Why do people question 'where did Cain get his wife,' when the wife of Seth is generally not questioned?
 In other words, where did Seth get his wife?
-He was the son of Adam just as Cain, and he too would have had to have a wife in order to produce the Son he called Enosh.
+He was the son of Adam just as Cain was, and he too would have had to have a wife in order to produce the Son he called Enosh.
 We can't even imagine how many children Adam and Eve could have produced in the 800 years.
-Obviously a whole tribe.
-The unpalatable truth is, since everyone on earth is descendant from one man (Malachi 2:10), then the only possible answer to who Cain's wife was, is that she was sister.
-Since these daughters of Adam were the only possible women on earth at the time and Adam's sons were the only other men.
-So it is clear Biblical reasoning, not to mention just plain common sense where their wives came from.
-As it is written, we all came from one blood line.
+A whole tribe at the very least.
+The unpalatable truth is, since everyone on earth is a descendant of one man representing Christ (Malachi 2:10), the only possible answer to who Cain's wife was, is that she was his sister.
+These daughters of Adam were the only possible women on earth at the time and Adam's sons were the only other men.
+So it is clear Biblical reasoning, not to mention just plain common sense, where their wives came from.
+As it is written, we all came from one bloodline.
 If they had not intermarried, then there would not have been any more generations after Adam's children.
-QED, either they did marry, or God's word is false that "all mankind" descended from the bloodline of Adam and Eve.
+Thus either they did intermarry, or God's word is false that "all mankind" descended from the bloodline of Adam and Eve.

 Acts 17:26